hpinsley/ElmPresentation/readme.md

 ### Websockets ###

-This example demonstrates how the Elm subscription mechanism is used to interact with a server of Web Sockets.
+This example demonstrates how the Elm subscription mechanism is used to interact with a server over Web Sockets.
 The example requires a server (startup instructions below)

 First start a simple node websocket server application